nanocosmos/documentation/docs/cloud/security.md

 id: security
 title: nanoStream Cloud Security
 sidebar_label: nanoStream Cloud Security
+description: nanoStream Cloud provides a comprehensive, multi-layered security framework designed to protect your data, secure live and on-demand streaming, and control user access throughout the entire workflow.
+The platform combines encryption, authorization controls, and role-based access management to maintain reliability and prevent unauthorized usage.
 ---

 nanoStream Cloud provides a comprehensive, multi-layered security framework designed to protect your data, secure live and on-demand streaming, and control user access throughout the entire workflow.
 The platform combines encryption, authorization controls, and role-based access management to maintain reliability and prevent unauthorized usage.